Porsil/lab-boss/README.md

 ![Hamburger](readme_assets/header_hamburger.png)

-- The navigation bar visible to the user is dependant on the user's status, so only links to pages they have access to are listed:
+- The navigation bar visible to the user is dependent on the user's status, so only links to pages they have access to are listed:
   - When the user is logged out, they have the options to Login or Register:

   ![Header - Logged out](readme_assets/header_logged_out.png)